msridhar/NullAway-wiki/Error-Messages.md

 }
 ```

+To fix this error, either make sure `foo` is initialized along all paths of the constructor at the exit point or remove the `@EnsuresNonnull` annotation.

 ### Expected field to be non-null at call site

 This error is indicates, that the called method is annotated with `@RequiresNonnull` and expects a certain class fields given in the `@RequiresNonnull` parameter to be `@Nonnull` at this call site where this condition is violated.